What Is Overall Equipment Effectiveness and How Is OEE Calculated?

 Performance: Speed Losses

 Performance looks at whether equipment is running at its ideal speed when it is operational.
+The performance component of OEE is determined by a performance calculation that compares the actual production speed to the maximum possible speed (also known as the ideal cycle time or maximum speed).
 Even if the machine is running continuously, it may still be underperforming.

 Let’s say a machine should ideally produce 1 part every 60 seconds (i.e., 60 parts per hour), but operators slow it down to 80% of its capability for safety or process stability reasons.
-That speed loss impacts your OEE.
+Operating below maximum speed results in performance loss, which negatively impacts your OEE.
+Monitoring production speed helps identify and address these performance losses in real time.

 Performance = (Ideal Cycle Time × Total Count) / Run Time